-James A. Jones at the Annual Business Meeting
+Corporal Jermaine Galloway at the Annual Business Meeting

-The Annual Business Meeting was held Thursday afternoon, with the membership voting to approve all business conducted by the NLLEA Executive Board during the past year.
-The members were updated on the cooperative agreement with the National Highway Traffic Safety Administration (NHTSA), the fiscal standing of the association, and the past year’s communication initiatives.
-The membership then approved new members and elected Lieutenant James A. Jones Jr., Western Section Commander of the Pennsylvania State Police Bureau of Liquor Control Enforcement, to the position of NLLEA Sergeant-at-Arms.
+The Annual Business Meeting was held Tuesday afternoon, with the membership voting to approve all business conducted by the NLLEA Executive Board during the past year.
+The members were updated on the cooperative agreement with the National Highway Traffic Safety Administration (NHTSA), the fiscal standing of the association, and the regional trainings and training symposium held in 2014.
+The membership then approved new members and elected Corporal Jermaine Galloway of the Boise Police Department to the position of NLLEA Sergeant-at-Arms.

-Thursday evening’s NLLEA Banquet began with a tribute to fallen officers and a performance by the Arizona Police and Fire Emerald Society Pipes and Drums.
-Dinner was followed by a presentation of the annual NLLEA awards.
-Award recipients included: Pennsylvania state Police Bureau of Liquor control Enforcement receiving the Innovative Liquor Law Enforcement Program of the Year; Special Agent mark Scott of the Virginia Department of Alcoholic Beverage Control receiving the Liquor Law Enforcement Agent of the Year Award; and the Arizona Department of Liquor Licenses and Control receiving the Liquor Law Enforcement Agency of the Year Award.
-The NLLEA also presented a Service Award to the Arizona Department of Liquor Licenses and Control for co-hosting the conference and to James Wilson for serving as the NLLEA Board President from 2012-2013.
+The conference ended Wednesday with the culminating event, the NLLEA Awards Luncheon.
+The luncheon began with a tribute to fallen officers and was followed by a luncheon of traditional Kentucky fare.
+Lunch was followed by a presentation of the annual NLLEA awards.
+Award recipients included: Boise Police Department receiving the Innovative Liquor Law Enforcement Program of the Year; Officer Scott Berdine of the Pennsylvania State Police Bureau of Liquor Control Enforcement and Assistant Agent-in-Charge Robert Boldin of the Ohio Investigative Unit each receiving the Liquor Law Enforcement Agent of the Year Award; the Ohio Investigative Unit receiving the NLLEA Public Safety Agency of the Year Award; and Washington State Liquor Control Board receiving the Liquor Law Enforcement Agency of the Year Award.
+The NLLEA also presented a Service Award to the Kentucky Department of Alcoholic Beverage Control for co-hosting the conference and a Meritorious Service Award to Frederick Mahony for serving as the NLLEA Board President for a second term from 2013-2014.
 (Check out the NLLEA Awards page for more details.)